The White Men's Club Leading America's Largest Cities

 It was not always like this.
 Even just a few years ago, women or non-white men held the mayoralties in eight of the 15 largest cities and 16 of the top 25.
 Lee had been the first Asian American to helm San Francisco before he died.
 Women led Texas’s two biggest metropolises.
 Houston, where Annise Parker served for three two-year terms, was the largest city ever to elect a woman or an openly gay person as mayor.
 And with Taylor’s victory in 2015, San Antonio became the biggest city to elect an African American woman to City Hall.
 But men now lead both cities, and white men have in recent elections replaced black mayors in Philadelphia; Jacksonville, Florida; and Columbus, Ohio.

 Outside the top 15 cities, there have been recent bright spots for women and candidates of color.
-In 2014, voters in Washington, D.C., elected Muriel Bowser as their first African American woman mayor.
-Two years later, Vy Lyles accomplished the same feat in Charlotte, North Carolina.
+In 2014, voters in Washington, D.C., elected Muriel Bowser as their second African American woman mayor.* Two years later, Vi Lyles accomplished the same feat in Charlotte, North Carolina.
 Jenny Durkan didn’t become Seattle’s first woman mayor when she took office in November, but she was the first in nearly 90 years.

 Yet in Detroit and Memphis—two majority-black cities—white men won recent mayoral elections over African American candidates for the first time in decades.

-Note: * This article originally misstated that Muriel Bowser was the first African American woman elected mayor of Washington D.C.
-That was Sharon Pratt in 1990.
-We regret the error.